 Which In-Meeting Survey Questions are Important?

 So, why do in-meeting questions are important?
 It may inspire laid - back workers to touch the subject more, and it will reveal to top managers that you're both involved and perceptive.
 It's important to ask participants thought-provoking questions that can't be answered with a simple yes or no. It’s easy to put these surveys into practice using webex meeting survey or integrating with Zoom.
 The questions asked during the meeting are more likely to elicit responses and reveal people's inner thoughts.
+You can even try using an AI Meeting assistant that will keep track of all the important details mentioned during the meeting while you focus on the responses to gain a better understanding of one's thoughts.

 17 Survey/Feedback Questions To Ask During The Meeting To Boost Engagement